Prevention of Environmental Pollution

 Water Usage

-In fiscal 2022, the volume of water used was 1.57 billion tons, and the water discharge volume was 1.46 billion tons.
+In fiscal 2024, the volume of water used was 1.51 billion tonnes, and the water discharge volume was 1.37 billion tonnes.

-The ENEOS Group recycles approximately 97% of the water used for cooling at its refineries.
+The ENEOS Group recycles approximately 97% of the cooling water, which accounts for most of the water usage, at its refineries.
 To reduce the amount of water used, smelters that use seawater for cooling have partially switched to recycled water.

 ENEOS Group Water Discharge Volume